Lesson 5: Interceptors

 }

-1. Connection to sqlite database using dbal library
+1. `Connection` to sqlite database using dbal library

-2. This does create database table, if needed.
-It does create simple table structure containing id of the aggregate, the class type and serialized data in JSON.
-Take a look at createSharedTableIfNeeded if you want more details.
+3. This does create database table, if needed.
+It does create simple table structure containing `id` of the aggregate, the `class` type and serialized `data` in `JSON`.
+Take a look at `createSharedTableIfNeeded` if you want more details.

-3. Deserialize aggregate to PHP
+4. Deserialize aggregate to `PHP`

-4. Serialize aggregate to JSON
+5. Serialize aggregate to `JSON`

-You do not need to focus too much on the Repository implementation, this is just example.
-In your application, you may implement it using your ORM or whatever fits you best.
-This implementation will override aggregate for registerProduct, if one already exists.
-It will will insert or update if aggregate exists.
+\&#xNAN;*This implementation will override aggregate for `registerProduct`, if one already exists.
+It will will insert or update if aggregate exists.*

-We want to intercept Command Bus Gateway with transaction.
+We want to intercept `Command Bus Gateway` with transaction.
 So whenever we call it, it will invoke our Command Handler within transaction.

 namespace App\Infrastructure\Persistence;